darribas/ow4ors/ow4ors.md

 experiments (open modeling), collaborate (open collaboration) and distribute their results (open publishing).
-I could not agree more with both Rey's principles and his view of the current state of affairs in Regional Science.
+I could not agree more with both Rey's principles and his view of the current state of affairs in Regional Science (and many other Social Sciences such as economics or geography, to be fair).
 In this piece[^1], I would like to add to his plea to "go open" with a component of open science that, although not explicitly mentioned in the address, underlies most of its philosophy: open workflows.